-If you’re looking for some tips, tricks and activity ideas for teaching English using technology, then you’re certainly in the right place.
+If you’re looking for some tips, tricks, and activity ideas for teaching English using technology, then you’re certainly in the right place.
 Check out these important guidelines for using tech to teach English.
-Keep on reading for all the details you need to know for using ESL technology in style!
+Keep on reading for all the details you need to know for using ESL technology in style and having the best ESL technology lesson plan!

 Guidelines for Using Technology for Teaching English (and Other Languages)